UBC-MDS/DSCI_522_OlympicMedalPrediction/README.md

 #### Usage

 To conduct the analysis, the scripts in the src folder are run sequentially as tabulated in the src README.md.
 Detailed instruction are captured in the [Makefile]().
 The following input at the command line navigated at the root directory can be run to generate the results: `make all`

 #### Datasets (folder: data)

 To conduct our analysis we used several data sources that provided information on country population, GDP, historical olympic performance, and the National Olympic Committees.
-Glimpses of the .csv files anre further details can befound in the data folder.
+Glimpses of the .csv files and further details can be found in the data folder.

 #### Analysis (folder: src)